oicr-gsi/dimsum/changes/add_ProjectSummaryFilters.md

 The summary table now match any filters applied to the other tables on the Project Details page and displays the counts of completed items at each gate accordingly
+- Project detail table (with no filters applied) will not show stopped cases for consistency with the counts table